-There is a significant number of women who genuinely struggle with a low breastmilk supply and the symptoms they experience vary.
+There is a significant number of women who genuinely struggle with a low breastmilk supply.

 Low milk supply is an issue that many health professionals do not acknowledge even now.
 You will hear that it is just a’ perceived poor milk supply’ and ‘you really just have to relax, you will have enough breast milk to feed your baby’.

 This used to be the case.
 Sadly with the rise of adult onset diabetes (Type two) and Polycystic Ovarian Syndrome (PCOS) in mothers, low milk supply is a real, honest problem.

 Polycycstic Ovarian Syndrome affects up to 20% of the US population, and the number is growing.